The Net, oil on canvas, by Jed Smith ©2016

 I’m excited to unveil my recent labor of love, with the current working title of The Net.
 This is my second oil painting to-date, previously having focused most of my painting career on watercolors.
 I love both mediums, but working in oil is expanding my horizons, and my ability to work on a much larger scale.
 This painting is approximately 40″ x 60″, and took at least a year and four months to complete.
 Mind you, if I had been working on this non-stop I would have completed it much sooner.
 I decided to live and paint by the Italian credo of “piano, piano” – which means “slowly, slowly”.
 In other words, be patient!

 This new Jed Smith work of art was inspired by a scene of everyday life in the rich and colorful fishing village of Burano, Italy.
 If you’re not familiar with Burano, it’s a 30 minute vaporetto ride from the Fondamenta Nuove stop in Venice.
 It’s well worth your attentions if you find yourself in Venice.

 I’ve made a promise to myself to not explain or intellectualize why I choose a particular subject matter.
 I believe that would only get in the way of the viewer experiencing the work without being unduly influenced.
 With that said, I’ll leave you to contemplate this latest work.
 Meanwhile, I am moving a new, large, blank canvas to my easel.
 A new subject has been chosen – one that will provide a dramatically different perspective.
 Stay tuned….

 To see this and other paintings, be sure to visit my online gallery.

 I’d love for you to become a direct subscriber to Italywise.com.
 It’s easy.
-Just enter your email in the upper right column.
+Just enter your email in the upper right column (or bottom of the page on a tablet).
 You’ll receive a confirmation email, and then future blog posts will land directly in your in-box!